beeware/beeware/docs/tutorial/tutorial-7.rst

 =======================

 Let's get this updated application code packaged as a standalone app.
-Since we've made code changes, we need to follow the same steps as in Tutorial 4:
+Since we've made code changes, we need to follow the same steps as in :doc:`Tutorial 4 <tutorial-4>`:

 .. tabs::